-The system can serve targeted advertisements and process data retrieved from banner networks.
 The main goal was to deliver near real-time statistics on clicks and displays, so that advertisers could manage their budgets more effectively.
 Consequently, this helped to improve the impact of advertisements and increased the overall turnover.

 The customer is a large Internet service provider that operates 20+ popular Web sites.
 The company has more than ten years of experience in digital marketing, advertising, Web development, and hosting.
 They also produce Web security software and use their own banner network.
 They needed a system that would enable showing more targeted advertisements.